yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Other_Media_Tools.rst

 ``ffprobe -show_data -show_packets foo.h265``

-The command above prints the packet's data and payland data in hexadecimal from the given stream.
+The command above prints the packet's data and payload data in hexadecimal from the given stream.

 ``ffprobe -show_frames bar.h264``

-The command above prints ifnormation about each frame and subtitle in the given input multimedia stream.
+The command above prints information about each frame and subtitle in the given input multimedia stream.